Stackclash/5e-vault/5. Mechanics/Bestiary/Dragon/Adult Silver Dragon.md

   "name": "Frightful Presence"
 - "desc": "The dragon uses one of the following breath weapons.\n\n- Cold Breath.\
     \ The dragon exhales an icy blast in a 60-foot cone.
 Each creature in that area\
-    \ must make a DC 20 Constitution saving throw, taking dice:13d8|text(58) (13d8)\
+    \ must make a DC 20 Constitution saving throw, taking 58 (13d8) cold damage on\
-    \ cold damage on a failed save, or half as much damage on a successful one.  \n\
+    \ a failed save, or half as much damage on a successful one.  \n- Paralyzing\
-    - Paralyzing Breath.
-The dragon exhales paralyzing gas in a 60-foot cone.\
+    \ Breath.
+The dragon exhales paralyzing gas in a 60-foot cone.
+Each creature\
-    \ Each creature in that area must succeed on a DC 20 Constitution saving throw\
-    \ or be [[/5.
-Mechanics/Rules/Conditions.md#paralyzed|paralyzed]] for 1 minute.
-A\
+    \ in that area must succeed on a DC 20 Constitution saving throw or be [[/5.
+Mechanics/Rules/Conditions.md#paralyzed|paralyzed]]\
-    \ creature can repeat the saving throw at the end of each of its turns, ending\
+    \ for 1 minute.
+A creature can repeat the saving throw at the end of each of its\
-    \ the effect on itself on a success.  "
-  "name": "Breath Weapons (Recharge 5-6)"
+    \ turns, ending the effect on itself on a success.  " "name": "Breath Weapons (Recharge 5-6)"
 - "desc": "The dragon magically polymorphs into a humanoid or beast that has a challenge\
     \ rating no higher than its own, or back into its true form.
 It reverts to its\